singhnarotam1997/Detectron/CONTRIBUTING.md

-# Contributing to Detectron
+# Contributing to DensePose
 We want to make contributing to this project as easy and transparent as possible.

 ## Our Development Process
 Minor changes and improvements will be released on an ongoing basis.
-Larger changes (e.g., changesets implementing a new paper) will be released on a more periodic basis.

 ## Pull Requests
 We actively welcome your pull requests.